 And how do you feel about telling this story over and over again?
 How difficult is that for you even today, or is it getting easier?

 I don’t have the justification to think of myself after what happened to the millions.
 All of you help me by listening to me saying that I have hope that something like this will not happen again.
 For people to realize what has been, that it was not human—that helps me, because we cannot change it.
 It must not happen again.
 It is something so unimaginable for your generation and even when I talk to you today and ask, if you can understand it now, they tell me we can’t understand it.
 Millions were cheering then and those who did not cheer looked away.
 They too are at least as guilty.
 Why did so many look away, and why did so many cheer?
 In front of their neighbors, people of all ages have been dragged out of their homes and into trucks.
 People have been beaten and abused in front of people who silently watched or looked the other way.
 Can it happen again?
 I talk about it as a warning to you.
 Never, never do I hope that you will be the people who would allow something like this to happen.
 Because at least I can speak for those who didn’t survive it.
-For the millions who were killed.
+For the millions who were murdered.
 That is my mission.
 Don’t let this happen again!